ifazk/dot-calculus/src/simple-proof/README.md

 ## Compiling the proof

-To compile the proof, navigate to the artifact directory from a terminal window and run make.
+To compile the proof, navigate to the artifact directory from a terminal window and run `make`.
 This will do the following:
-* compile the tlc library;
+* compile the `tlc` library;
 * compile the safety proof;
 * generate documentation.
 Successful compilation indicates a correct proof.